jrminter/earth-science-maps/README.md

 > of the latitudes.
 You can also use the CDO command "invertlat" to sort that
 > out for you. (edited Jan 17 '18 at 9:27)

+Also

+> Cut a regional window using cdo sellonlatbox
+>
+> posted Feb 20, 2013, 1:57 AM by gibies george
+cdo sellonlatbox,LON1,LON2,LAT1,LAT2 INAME ONAME
+>
+> to cut an area deﬁned by
+>
+> – LON1 and LON2 are the lower and upper longitude of your window
+>
+> – LAT1 and LAT2 the lower and upper latitiude of your window
+>
+> – INAME is your input ﬁlename
+>
+> – OUTPUT is your output ﬁlename